leigh-johnson/zero-to-tensorflow/docs/installation.rst

 Stable release
 --------------

-To install From Zero to Reinforcement Learning: training a Space Invaders bot using Tensorflow, Keras, OpenAI Gym, run this command in your terminal:
+To install From Zero to Tensorflow, run this command in your terminal:

 .. code-block:: console

     $ pip install zero_to_spaceinvaders_ai

-This is the preferred method to install From Zero to Reinforcement Learning: training a Space Invaders bot using Tensorflow, Keras, OpenAI Gym, as it will always install the most recent stable release.
+This is the preferred method to install From Zero to Tensorflow, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.